opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Example 4: Selecting Distinct Fields
 ------------------------------------

-``DISTINCT`` is useful when you want to de-duplicate and get unique field value.
-You can provide one or more field names.
+By default, ``SELECT ALL`` takes effect to return all rows. ``DISTINCT`` is useful when you want to de-duplicate and get unique field value.
+You can provide one or more field names ('DISTINCT *' is not supported yet).

 SQL query::